muratbayrktr/OOP-DesignPrinciples-SOLID/README.md

 ### 1. Single Responsibility Principle (SRP)
 #### Definition
 A class should have one, and only one, reason to change.
-This principle focuses on ensuring that a class addresses a single functionality or responsibility【9†source】【16†source】.
+This principle focuses on ensuring that a class addresses a single functionality or responsibility.

 #### Benefits
 - **Easier Testing**: Fewer test cases are needed for a class with a single responsibility.
 - **Lower Coupling**: Reduces dependencies on other classes.
-- **Better Organization**: Simplifies understanding and maintaining code【9†source】【18†source】【19†source】.
+- **Better Organization**: Simplifies understanding and maintaining code.

 #### Example
 ```java